What Is Business English? 6 Key Features of This International Language

-1. It is the business language that is used internationally.
+1. Business English is used internationally.

 For instance, the business English that you use during a presentation will be very different from the small talk you engage in at a networking event.
-This means you have to do your research to prepare for formal situations, like presentations, that require business English.
+This means you have to do your research to prepare for formal situations that require business English.

 In networking situations, however, your main aim is to create a pleasant and memorable impression.
-For this, you may want to think more about your body language and have an Elevator Pitch ready.
+For this, you may want to think more about your body language and have an “elevator pitch” ready.

 Both of these types of business English are “formal,” but the level of formality differs.